-Donkeys that do make newspaper headlines with their age should, in any case, be considered the exception, says Alex Thiemann, MA, VetMB, Cert EP, MRCVS, veterinary surgeon at The Donkey Sanctuary, in Devon, U.K. They might live a few years longer than a horse, into their mid-30s.
+Donkeys that do make newspaper headlines with their age should, in any case, be considered the exception, says Alex Thiemann, MA, VetMB, Cert EP, MRCVS, senior veterinary surgeon at The Donkey Sanctuary, in Devon, U.K. They might live a few years longer than a horse, into their mid-30s.
 But, generally speaking, “owners should start to think of their average donkey (or mule) as being aged as of around 20 years,” Thiemann says.

 Those that have had an active work life can go into retirement around this age, she says.
 However, owners can continue to ride or drive many of these animals at lower intensity levels well into retirement.

 Humanity has long considered longears hardier than other equids.
 And they are, when it comes to ailments such as infectious diseases and parasite infections, to which they’re much more resistant, McLean says.
 “There are lot of diseases, like African horse sickness, for which they’re carriers but never show clinical signs,” she says.
 “And they’re able to live with high levels of parasites.
 They can have higher fecal egg counts than horses but have a better body condition score.”